virati/research_vision/README.md

 * Small Data Inference
 * Implementing RE in Medicine

-## Artificial Intelligence
+## Emotion in AI
-* Tools for Control Theory
+* Tools for Control Theory in Affective DBS
 * AI for Model Predictive Control
 * Affective AI
 * Emotion and Cognition